magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 will be solved in successive tutorials where we will introduce the so called *pure HTML template system*.

-# Let's dance on the crossing border again
+# Let's dance again on crossing the border

-As a last paragraph of this tutorial we're going to extend what we've already done by introducing a server-side only validator which will be called via ajax by the client code.
+For the last paragraph of this tutorial we're going to extend what we've already done by introducing a server-side only validator which will be called via ajax by the client code.

 As we said, most valip predicates are portable between CLJ and CLJS.
 But not all of them.
-Just to make an example, `valip.predicates` includes the `valid-email-domain?` predicate which verifies the existence of the domain of the email address passed by the user.
-Because it's implemented in terms of java native code, `valid-email-domain?` is not available on a JS platform.
+Just as an example, `valip.predicates` includes the `valid-email-domain?` predicate which verifies the existence of the domain of the email address passed by the user.
+Because it's implemented in terms of native java code, `valid-email-domain?` is not available on the JS platform.

-It often happens that some validations are not executable directly on the client-side.
-However, thanks to ajax machinery, you can bring the result of a server-side only validation on the client-side as well.
-The `valid-email-domain?` predicate is one of such a case.
+It often happens that some validations are not directly executable on the client-side.
+However, thanks to ajax machinery, you can bring the result of a server-side-only validation to the client-side as well.
+The `valid-email-domain?` predicate is one such example.
 Let's see how.

 ## REPLing with email domain

 Stop the bREPL (i.e., `:cljs/quit`).
 You're now back at the CLJ REPL.
-Use the `valip.predicates` namespace a familiarize yourself with the `valid-email-domain?` predicate:
+Use the `valip.predicates` namespace to familiarize yourself with the `valid-email-domain?` predicate:

 ```clj